patternfly/training-scenarios/react-components/table-intro/step7.md

-As mentioned in step 5, table allows for handling the case of large datasets on the interaction side, also.
-We can do this by incorporating pagination controls that give users more granular control over their view of the data.
-The Pagination component is available via Patternfly React core package `@patternfly/react-core`
+As mentioned in step 5, table allows for handling the case of large datasets on the interaction side.
+Do this by incorporating pagination controls that give users more granular control over their view of the data.
+The pagination component is available via patternfly React core package `@patternfly/react-core`.

 A) <strong>Import the pagination component.</strong>